A conflict engine is a story device that generates a new conflict in every episode of a series.

 In Bones, the conflict engine is the murders that have to be solved.
-Each episode involves the discovery of a body, the investigation into how that person died, and the resolution of who killed them and why.
+Each episode involves the discovery of a body, the investigation into how that person died.
+The resolution of who killed them and why.
 Over this hangs the long form story about whether Bones and Booth will ever get together, and any series long villain such as Gormagon.

 In Chuck, the conflict engine is The Intersect in Chuck’s brain giving him flashes of crimes and criminals in action that the CIA have to stop.
-In Firefly, they get a new job to be able to earn money to stay alive.
+The characters in Firefly need to get a new job to be able to earn money to stay alive.
 In Buffy The Vampire Slayer, they live on a Hell Mouth that attracts demons and monsters to Sunnydale for them to fight.